ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![zeppelin_view_welcome_lab4](/assets/hello-hdp/zeppelin_view_welcome_lab4.png)

 3\.
-The second way is to access Zeppelin at `sandbox.hortonworks.com:9995` through its port number, as you can see both ways require users to submit login credentials:
+The second way is to access Zeppelin at `sandbox.hortonworks.com:9995` through its port number:

 ~~~
 <hostname>:9995
 ~~~

 > Refer to [Learning the Ropes of Hortonworks Sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) if you need assistance figuring out your hostname.

 You should see a Zeppelin Welcome Page: